GeekyAnts/external_app_launcher/README.md

-# launchexternalapp

-A Flutter plugin which helps you to open another app from your app
+A Flutter plugin which helps you to open another app from your app.

 ## Getting Started